helgoboss/helgobox/doc/user-guide.md

   _Track_ is currently selected.
 Of course, this doesn't have any effect if latter is _&lt;Selected&gt;_.

-Targets which control an on/off-style property of tracks (e.g. "Track solo") additionally provide this:
+Targets which control an on/off-style property of tracks (e.g. [Track: Solo/unsolo](#track-solounsolo)) additionally provide this:

 - **Exclusive:** By default, this option is set to "No".
     - **No:** Makes the track target affect just this track.